 Working commit numbers 5cfc7444... confirmed for Ubuntu 14.04 and 9c79ea26... confirmed for Ubuntu 16.04, according to Stéphane Caron.

-  Please report your results with this on the moveit-users mailing list.
+Please report your results with this on this GitHub repository.

-  From experience we recommend 5 decimal places, but if the OpenRave ikfast generator takes to long to find a solution, lowering the number of decimal places should help.
-For example:
+From experience we recommend 5 decimal places, but if the OpenRAVE IKFast generator takes to long to find a solution, lowering the number of decimal places should help.

 To see the links in your newly generated Collada file

 You may need to install package libsoqt4-dev to have the display working:

 This is useful if you have a 7-dof arm and you need to fill in a –freeindex parameter, discussed later.